 Section 2.
 Description of Bargaining Unit

 Pursuant to the Certification of Representative issued by the National Labor Relations Board in Case No. 03-RC-295214, the Full Time Bargaining Unit includes all full-time non-tenured-track teaching faculty, including Librarians employed by the College; but excluding all tenured and tenure-track faculty, department chairs and program directors, managers, confidential employees, guards, and supervisors defined in the Act, and all other employees.
 Employees whose primary responsibility involves teaching in programs that are hosted off campus, are not considered part of the bargaining unit.
+Staff who teach as a required part of their staff position and/or who do not hold a recognized faculty title as listed in the Faculty Handbook are not included in the bargaining unit.

 [OR]

 Pursuant to the Certification of Representative issued by the National Labor Relations Board in Case No. 03-RC-296469, the Part Time Bargaining Unit includes all part-time non-tenured-track teaching faculty, including Accompanists employed by the College; but excluding, all tenured and tenure-track faculty, department chairs and program directors, managers, confidential employees, guards, and supervisors as defined in the Act, and all other employees who did not teach as a part-time non-tenured-track teaching faculty member.
 Employees whose primary responsibility involves teaching in programs that are hosted off campus, are not considered part of the bargaining unit.
+Staff who teach as a required part of their staff position and/or who do not hold a recognized faculty title as listed in the Faculty Handbook are not included in the bargaining unit.

 Section 3.
 Employees